ccdmb/predector/docs/running.md

 | effector | `has_phibase_lethal_match` | -5 | `--lethal_homology_weight` |

-Note that all deeploc probability values except `deeploc_membrane` will sum to 1 because they result from a single multi-class classifier (see the common [Softmax function](https://en.wikipedia.org/wiki/Softmax_function) for details on how this happens).
-So the total penalty for deeploc "intracellular" localisation can only ever be a maximum of `--deeploc_intracellular_weight` which requires that `deeploc_extracellular` is 0.
+Note that all DeepLoc probability values except `deeploc_membrane` will sum to 1 because they result from a single multi-class classifier (see the common [Softmax function](https://en.wikipedia.org/wiki/Softmax_function) for details on how this happens).
+So the total penalty for DeepLoc "intracellular" localisation can only ever be a maximum of `--deeploc_intracellular_weight` which requires that `deeploc_extracellular` is 0.
 And the increase from extracellular localisation can only ever be a maximum of `--deeploc_extracellular_weight`, which will happen if `deeploc_extracellular` is 1 (so all others must be 0).